DEFEND THE ORPHAN WITH YOUR HANDS AND HEART

 The total cost: $1,800* plus airfare** (includes in-country travel, accommodations, and meals)

 *Interns are responsible for purchase of airfare, averaging $800 round trip.

 **$100 COVID testing fee may also be required

 50% Tuition ($875) – due 45 days before departure

 50% Tuition ($875) – due 20 days before departure

 A non-refundable application fee of $25 must be submitted in order to process your application.
 The application fee will be deducted from the total cost of the internship.

 What kinds of things would I do during the internship?

-As an intern, you will be asked to serve in a variety of areas including helping lead mission teams, creating activities for our children, participating in construction projects, helping to manage our guest house, and more.
+As an intern, you will be asked to serve in a variety of areas, including helping lead mission teams, creating activities for our children, participating in construction projects, helping manage our guest house, and more.
 There is no skill or talent too small for God to use.
 Your responsibilities will depend on the present needs in-country.
-You will have the opportunity to serve in areas that you are passionate about as well as areas that will challenge you.
-Keep in mind, you are in Haiti to serve and live a missional life of service.
+You will have the opportunity to serve in areas that you are passionate about, as well as areas that will challenge you.
+Keep in mind that you are in Haiti to serve and live a missional life of service.

 What about trip payments and airfare?